gmiejski/confluent-documentation-quality/index.md

 [data gathered](https://github.com/gmiejski/confluent-documentation-quality/tree/master/data)

-### PS
+### PS.

 I'm definately now saying `don't use confluent platform!!!!`.
 Still thinking this is a great tool.
-I just wanted to express community feedback to Confluent guys.
-Make poeple love your documentation as they do with the product (just guessing they do, I'm not actually using it commercially 😝)
+It is coming from curiosity simply 😝.

-ps2 not taking responsability if some pages did not get counted in single calculation - just omitting single page parsing errors.
+ps2 not taking responsability if some pages did not get counted in single calculation - just omitting single page parsing errors, because why not 😝